aleksisvanags/aleksisvanags/README.md

-I am a 16yr old student in the UK
+I am a 16 yr old student in the UK

 I know how to use:
 Python